scalar-labs/helm-charts/docs/getting-started-monitoring.md

    * Example
      ```yaml
      alertmanager:

        service:
          type: LoadBalancer

      ...

      grafana:

        service:
          type: LoadBalancer
          port: 3000

      ...

      prometheus:

        service:
          type: LoadBalancer

      ...
      ```
    * Note:
-       * If you want to customize the Prometheus Operator deployment using Helm Charts, you need to set the following configuration for monitoring Scalar products.
+       * If you want to customize the Prometheus Operator deployment by using Helm Charts, you'll need to set the following configurations to monitor Scalar products:
-           * The `serviceMonitorSelectorNilUsesHelmValues` and `ruleSelectorNilUsesHelmValues` must be set to `false` (`true` by default) to make Prometheus Operator detects `ServiceMonitor` and `PrometheusRule` of Scalar products.
+           * Set `serviceMonitorSelectorNilUsesHelmValues` and `ruleSelectorNilUsesHelmValues` to `false` (`true` by default) so that Prometheus Operator can detect `ServiceMonitor` and `PrometheusRule` for Scalar products.

+       * If you want to use Scalar Manager, you'll need to set the following configurations to enable Scalar Manager to collect CPU and memory resources:
+           * Set `kubeStateMetrics.enabled`, `nodeExporter.enabled`, and `kubelet.enabled` to `true`.

 ## Step 3.
 Deploy `kube-prometheus-stack`